davricha/davricha.github.io/_pages/year-archive.md

 <br/>
 <img src="/images/gel_length_scale.png" width="400" height="400" align="left"/>
 <h1>Mechanical heterogeneities in colloidal gels</h1> Growing mechanical heterogeneity in colloidal gels approaching the rigidity transition.
-A dense (blue) and dilute (orange) gel configurations and linear responses to local strain are shown on the left and right, respectively.
+Snapshots of a dense (blue) and dilute (orange) gel are on the left.
+Displacement fields correspond to the linear response of a local strain applied on the gel backbone.
 <br clear="left"/>